Michael Schill: University of Oregon

-During Schill's tenure as president, Philip Knight's influence increased, as did the influence other mega donors and private foundations had on the public university, and the University of Oregon received some of the largest gifts in higher-ed history.
+During Schill's tenure as president, Philip Knight's influence increased, as did the influence other mega-donors and private foundations, and the University of Oregon received some of the largest gifts in higher-ed history.
 Knight continued to build controversial athletic facilities, this time on the University of Oregon's main campus.

 Northwestern University

 On August 11, 2022, Schill was announced as the 17th president of Northwestern University, succeeding Morton O. Schapiro.
-The previous President-designate, Rebecca M. Blank, had been diagnosed with an aggressive form of cancer that prevented her from taking the position; she died in February 2023.
-Schapiro offered to temporarily return to the office until Fall 2022, when Schill assumed his presidency.
+The previous president-designate, Rebecca M. Blank, had been diagnosed with an aggressive form of cancer that prevented her from taking the position; she died in February 2023.
+Schapiro temporarily returned to the office until fall 2022, when Schill took office.
 Schill was formally inaugurated as president in June 2023.